lottemensink/thesis_efficient_audit_samples/README.md

 - ['hitandrun'](https://cran.r-project.org/web/packages/hitandrun/index.html) (version 0.5-6) was used to generate random probabilities.
 - ['ggplot2'](https://cran.r-project.org/web/packages/ggplot2/index.html) (version 3.4.0) was used for plotting.
 - ['dplyr'](https://cran.r-project.org/web/packages/dplyr/index.html) (version 1.0.10) was used for data manipulation.
+- ['ggpubr'](https://cran.r-project.org/web/packages/ggpubr/index.html) (version 0.5.0) was used for getting the plots in a grid.

 The entire research archive is pubicly available on Github, under responsibility of Lotte Mensink.
 For any help with the files in this archive, please contact lottemensink1998@gmail.com.